 It is obvious that a market consists of different consumer groups who have different needs, tastes, and interests from each other.
 As such, a single product or marketing plan can not satisfy all the demands of those customers.
-This is where differentiated marketing comes to play.
+This is where differentiated marketing comes into play.
 Let’s understand what it is.

 What is Differentiated Marketing?